spamwax/EavesDrop/readme.md

 The goal is to make it work under latest game version (currently 11.x).
 Please report any issues or bugs on the project's [Github page](https://github.com/spamwax/EavesDrop).

 ## What does it do?
-A simple combat log that shows events (such as damae, heal, buff/debuff...), using icons and colors to make it easy to find important information by a quick skim.
+A simple combat log that shows events (such as damage, heal, buff/debuff...), using icons and colors to make it easy to find important information by a quick skim.
 It separates incoming events (left side) from outgoing events (right side) from misc. events (middle).

 Additionally, it keeps track of each spell's maximum *normal* and **critical** hits!